llmgroup68/homework-llmgroup68project19/README.md

 # homework-llmgroup68project19
-forge a signature to pretend that you are Satoshi
+project19:forge a signature to pretend that you are Satoshi